-MOTION: On behalf of the Bylaws Committee and the Council, Dr. Mackey submitted the Bylaws changes outlined in the Southern Medical Journal.
+MOTION: On behalf of the

+Constitution and Bylaws Committee and the Council, Dr. Mackey submitted the Bylaws changes outlined in a packet that was passed out to the membership.

 ACTION: The motion carried unanimously to accept the Bylaws changes presented to the membership.